 How about using both home and public gyms?

-You might not need to use it, but let’s imagine you are fixing an hernia or other injuries that require equipment you do not have at home?
+You might not need to use it, but let’s imagine you are fixing a hernia or other injuries that require equipment you do not have at home?

 Or let’s imagine you still like using the pool and sauna at times?

-It is therefore common to still use a public gym to use this equipment once or twice per week, whilst using the pool or other facilities – or popping in for a yoga, salsa or boxing class.
+It is therefore common to still use a public gym to use this equipment once or twice per week, whilst using the pool or other facilities – or popping in for yoga, salsa, or boxing class.

 In addition to all this: many see it as a luxury of using other equipment at home for exercises, they do not want to do in public.
 After all, not all gym users like to show off or do supersets where everyone can see them.